Vitols999/QMS-WIKI/AdvProjects.md

 If the user wants to delete a data item from the database, then he must use the context menu of this data item in the database window.

+**Essential remarks about data in the workspace and in databases:**

+* *The workspace is not the location for saving data permanently.
+Save data, if any possible, in databases.*
+* *Use the data selection checkboxes in databases for loading into the workspace only those data you want to work with.*
+* *Don't abuse the workspace as a database.
+The workspace is not the intended location for loading everything to it and then blend out again almost everything but a few items.*

 ## Summary projects and drop zones